gpisano97/Micron/README.md

 ## General info

-This framework allow you to build **API Rest using PHP** in a very easy way.
-It also provides usefull helper class, like DataHelper or Database that allow you to connect and make prepared query to MySql database in a very fast and simple way.
-There is also a library for user authentication with **JWT Token**. **All the framework classes throws php exceptions on error, so is strongly recommended using "try-catch" block for wrap your code.** Micron has an internal PHP routing class and this provides an easy way for **build readble URI**.
-It supports all HTTP method (following **REST guidelines**) and provides all the **responses** cases (according to HTTP Code) in **JSON** format thanks to Response Class.
-Routing uses anonymous function for execute your code, so is required to put your code in a function to be run.
-From version 1.5.0 there is a fantastic new middleware that allow to: check JWT token, check for constraints in JWT Token, control the allowed request content type!
+Micron is an amazing framework for build amazing **API Rest using PHP** in a very easy way.
+It has a lot of helper class (from Database to FilesManager), and allow you to write in modern, clean and organized code.
+With the Micron's middleware you can automatically manage JWT Authentication and Token based Authorization, you can also serve static files.
+Every request comes with a Request class object which provide you a lot of information about the request, the request body (POST body, Raw Body and uploaded files all in a place), URI params and query params!
+With micron you will save a lot of time and a lot of energy!
+Try it!

 ## Technologies
 * PHP 8.